Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Foot traffic flowing towards the night market entrance

-Over time, Raohe Street became most famous for its night market, but there is still a daytime market in the middle of it, Songshan Market (松山市場).
+Over time, Raohe Street became most famous for its night market, but there is still a daytime market in the middle of it, called Songshan Market (松山市場).

 It is definitely one of the most popular places to be in Taipei in the evening.